 Each food category will be consumed on a different day enabling the body to tap into the reserves of fat and energy as well as assist in flushing out impurities and built up toxins.

-The effectiveness of this 7 day diet is that foods eaten will burn more calories than they give to the body in caloric value.
+The effectiveness of this easy 7 day diet plan is that foods eaten will burn more calories than they give to the body in caloric value.
 This plan can be done once a month to ensure steady and balanced weight loss.

 This diet is rich in fibre.
 Most fibre-rich foods are low in fat, which makes them a great choice for a healthy heart.
 But they’re also packed with vitamins, minerals and naturally occurring plant chemicals called phytochemicals.
 When it comes to heart disease prevention – and other conditions such as cancer – it appears to be this whole package of fibre and nutrients that’s important.
 Indeed, there’s good evidence that eating a high fibre diet with a high quantity of vegetables can help to prevent heart disease.
 Furthermore, a particular type of fibre called soluble fibre may also help to lower blood cholesterol levels.